 The last way to make money as an italki teacher is to refer new students to the platform.
-At this time italki does not pay to recruit teachers but if you have an audience of language learners then the italki affiliate program is an excellent way to supplement your income.
+At this time, italki does not pay to recruit teachers.
+Still, if you have an audience of language learners, the italki affiliate program is an excellent way to supplement your income.

 The affiliate program pays $10 per new student who signup and makes a purchase.
-If you have a popular YouTube channel and Facebook page about learning to speak English for example, you can make hundreds of dollars with ease referring new students.
+For example, if you have a popular YouTube channel and Facebook page about learning to speak English, you can easily make hundreds of dollars by referring new students.

 The positive of italki

-The positive of italki is that you’re able to get paid a much higher hourly rate than you would working for an online teaching company.
-You also have the opportunity to teach adults more complex topics as well as test prep.
+The positive of italki is that you can get paid a much higher hourly rate than you would be working for an online teaching company.
+You also have the opportunity to teach adults more complex topics and test prep.

-It’s also helpful because you can teach at various hours through out the day, not just early morning like a lot of teachers who work for Chinese companies do.
+It’s also helpful because you can teach at various hours throughout the day, not just early morning, as many teachers who work for Chinese companies do.

 The negatives of italki

-We personally prefered online teaching companies in the past for this reason, but with the new crackdown on online teaching in China, we’re sure italki and similar marketplaces with now have greater interest.
+We preferred online teaching companies in the past for this reason.
+Still, with the new crackdown on online teaching in China, we’re sure italki and similar marketplaces now have more significant interest.

 italki Review Conclusion

 So that is it for Teach and GO’s italki review.
-If you’re looking to take your online teaching to a more independent level and are wanting to diversify away from online teaching companies we strongly suggest getting started with italki.
+If you want to take your online teaching to a more independent level and diversify away from online teaching companies, we strongly suggest getting started with italki.